 What is Millie's Mark?

-As a parent, placing your child in a nursery that is endorsed with Millie’s Mark provides reassurance that all childcare practitioners know what to do in a paediatric first aid situation.
+As a parent, placing your child in a setting or with a childminder that is endorsed with Millie’s Mark provides reassurance that all childcare practitioners know what to do in a paediatric first aid situation.

-It acknowledges that children’s safety is at the forefront of the nursery’s mind when they care for your child.
+It acknowledges that children’s safety is at the forefront of the provider's mind when they care for your child.

 The Early Years Foundation Stage (EYFS) guidelines, which childcare settings in England are required to follow, currently state that just one person with a current paediatric first aid certificate must be on the premises and available at all times when children are present or on outings.
 (DfE 2017, page 22)